BAD COPY AND POOR RECIPES MAKE ME A SAD COOKIE …

-I recently earned a Masters in Gastronomy from Boston University.
-I also have my certificate in Cheese (Yes!
+I have my Masters in Gastronomy from Boston University, as well as my certificate in Cheese (Yes!
 Cheese!), Wine, and Culinary Arts.

-I also started recipe testing and editing a few years ago.
+I also spend a great deal of my time testing, editing, and developing recipes.
 Did I mention I love it?
 No?
 I love it.
 I really do.
 Is there anything better than reading a well-written recipe (full of personality and promise of a tasty treat), and having it succeed exactly as you hoped?
 Or anything more disappointing than expecting greatness and getting an inedible mess?
 Recipes are sacred, and must be tested time and again to be perfected.